 Walt Tyler and Pioneer Elementary School parents continue to participate at a high percentage in communication via ClassDojo.
-In addition, placing all school handbook materials and school forms in Aeries has increased the access to parents through emails.
+In addition, placing all school handbook materials and school forms in Aeries has increased the access to parents through accurate email and contact information.
 A significant amount of information was distributed to parents through Aeries emails, ClassDojo and Blackboard Connect.
-Feedback from parents indicated that communication from staff was timely and informative.
+Feedback from parents indicated that communication from staff was mostly timely and informative.
 Numerous emails provided links to our website for further information, especially outreach resources.
-We were not successful in getting a high percentage of parents to complete our Spring survey at the STEAM event and will plan to include an additional survey at Open House in Spring.
+We were not successful in getting a high percentage of parents to complete our LCAP Spring survey.